Pang Pong: Serve

 The serve is alternated between the players, point by point.
 The server must stand behind the base line and between the side lines.
 The receiver can stand at any place in the court.
 It is not allowed to hit the serve with the racket above the waist.
 The server only has one attempt to make a successful serve.
 The receiver is not allowed to hit the ball before it has touched the ground.

 Doubles

 If team A meets team B, first player A1 will serve with B1 as receiver.
 In the following game B1 serves to A2, then A2 against B2, etc.

-Nordic Pan-Pon Championships 2014
+Nordic Pang Pong Championships 2014

-In connection with the Nordic Microscopy Meeting, Scandem 2014, in Linköping, Sweden, on June 9–13, 2014, the first Nordic championship in Pan-Pon will be held.
+In connection with the Nordic Microscopy Meeting, Scandem 2014, in Linköping, Sweden, on June 9–13, 2014, the first Nordic championship in Pang Pong will be held.